Heather Garner of Ciao Bella Leadership to be Featured on Close Up Radio

 “This practice grew from my quest to embrace my worth.
 I need to learn and reset my compass.
 I once let others dull my spirit.
 I needed to learn self-love.
 Now I can guide you to find all that you are worth.”

-The name Ciao Bella sprung from an encounter Heather had earlier in life that involved a foreign exchange student who would greet her daily with the phrase Ciao Bella, which meant good morning beautiful.
+The name Ciao Bella sprung from an encounter Heather had earlier in life that involved a close, personal friend who would greet her daily with the phrase Ciao Bella, which meant good morning beautiful.
 Understanding our inner beauty and that you deserve to be cherished are elemental in life practices.
 It is also important to realize that influential people will come and go in our lives for several reasons (such as employment, a journey, or a death) and we can keep our soul centered.
 We realize that we are valued, of service, and still make a difference in this world.

 Guiding people to such understanding and the discovery of their soul purpose is a constant goal for Heather.
 She uses various tools to achieve those goals, including Reiki energy healing, daily reflective exercises, and Tarot readings.
 These reveal life lessons, images of the future, and help Heather and her client to formulate the plan together.
 It is all about maintaining your spirit and zeal, finding a reason to stay conscious and connected each day, and following the path that works for you.
 On a personal level it is also about learning what we want as women, how to stay true to our character, and how to attract an ideal partner (who might be quite different than you’d envisioned.)